 • Adobe Activation Systems, which provides activation and authentication services, and licensing-signing services.
 This is hosted by Adobe.

 • An ACS Operator, who hosts an Adobe Content Server.
-The Operator performs the encryption of the ebooks, performs the fulfillments to the users, and in this case manages the media server that hosts the bookbytes.
+The Operator performs the encryption of the eBooks, manages the server that fulfills books for users, and manages the media server that hosts the bookbytes.

-• A Distributor (ecommerce or library site) that actually handles the users’ requests (for example, purchase or check‐out).
-The distributor in many cases have their own ACS servers but may also utilize other ACS services.
+• A Distributor (e-commerce or library site) that process users’ requests (for example, purchase of books or check‐out).
+The distributor in many cases has their own ACS servers but may also retrieve content from other ACS services.

-For some businesses, multiple roles might be performed by a single entity: for example, the Publisher, Operator and Distributor roles might be performed by a publishing house that operates and maintains its own online bookstore.
+For some businesses, multiple roles might be performed by a single entity: for example, the Publisher, Operator, and Distributor roles might be combined by a publishing house that operates and maintains its own online bookstore.
 In this instance, the steps listed below remain the same but are merely internalized within that company.

 We will start with some visual representation of what Vendor ID services mean.